frhumphries/stedwardwebsite/content/pages/live.md

 ### Paschal Triduum

-- Thursday April 9 (Maundy Thursday)
-  - 9:15a Stations of the Cross with Morning Prayer
-  - 11:00a COVID-Catechism #4
-  - 5:30p Evening Mass of the Lord's Supper
 - Friday April 10 (Good Friday)
   - 9:15a Stations of the Cross with Morning Prayer
   - 12:00p DriveThru Confessions